RockyMarble/RomulanTankProject/readme.md

 We hope for more to come, so stay tuned!

 ### Alexander Wilems

-post sprint 3
+Post sprint 3

-* edit bullet line to allow for better fit with weapon chosen (specifically the laser as this does not get effected by gravity)
+* Edit bullet line to allow for better fit with weapon chosen (specifically the laser as this does not get effected by gravity)
-* completion and implementation of solar beam.
+* Completion and implementation of solar beam weapon

-sprint 2
+Sprint 2

-* Renovation of bullet art.
+* Renovation of bullet art
-* Addition of more Animations for quality of game-play.
+* Addition of more Animations for quality of game-play
-* Animation of numbers for lost health.
+* Animation of numbers for lost health
-* Increase resolution of tanks.
+* Increase resolution of tanks
-* Add Particle Affects to Frickin Lasers (they will be named that by end of last sprint).
+* Add Particle Affects to Frickin Lasers (they will be named that by end of last sprint)

-sprint 1
+Sprint 1

-* Creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed Assets.
+* Creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed assets
-* Update of current backgrounds and other assets for optimization and other such purposes.
+* Update of current backgrounds and other assets for optimization and other such purposes
-* Creation of animations in reaction to in game actions.
+* Creation of animations in reaction to in game actions

 ### Nat Arney

+Post sprint 3

+* Create more levels
+* Implement a level randomizer
+* Create more item pickups

 Sprint 2

-* Refactoring.
+* Refactoring
-* Bug squashing.
+* Bug squashing
-    * Audio bugs.
+    * Audio bugs
-    * Visual (non-UI) bugs.
+    * Visual (non-UI) bugs
-    * UI bugs.
+    * UI bugs
-* HP and Fuel representation updates.
+* HP and Fuel representation updates

 Sprint 1

-* Have levels end when only one tank remains on-screen.
+* Have levels end when only one tank remains on-screen
-* Swap to a different level when the previous one ends.
+* Swap to a different level when the previous one ends
-* Track "fuel"; disallow movement when fuel is 0.
+* Track "fuel"; disallow movement when fuel is 0

 ### Benjamin Marble

-post sprint 3
+Post sprint 3

 * Re-balance volume of music and sound effects
 * Create options menu, starting with volume control